wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 Vonage CLI requires `Node.js`, so we will need to [install Node.js first](https://nodejs.org/en/download/).

-To install the Beta version of the CLI with npm run this command:
+To install the Beta version of the CLI with npm, run this command:

 ```cmd
 npm install nexmo-cli@beta -g